bergoid/gt/README.rst

-  5. The DIRNAME-local properties: git config user.name git config user.email are set to their respective values as (and if) found in the preset file.
+  5. The DIRNAME-local properties: git config user.name git config user.email are set to their respective values as found in the preset file.

   See also: the function 'loadPreset' in 'gt-utils'